nathanweel/Fraction-Simplifyer/README.md

-# Mini Calculator
+# Fraction Simplifyer
 My first repository.

 # About
-- This is a smaller calculator I made on an online IDE
+- This is not a calculator
-- Check out my Simple-Calculator for a more polished experience!
+- Check out my Simple-Calculator for one!